elkhanzada/movie-recommendation-app/README.md

 7. Gender, <del>Age</del>, <del>Occupation</del>
 8. <del>Gender</del>, <del>Age</del>, <del>Occupation</del>

+For the second part, we have two levels.
+Smaller number means higher priority.
+1. Movies that have at least one common genre with the chosen movie
+2. Other movies

-For the second part, we get the genres of chosen movie, take the movies based on the genres, and use the same algorithm to recommend **N** movies decided by the user.
-If we do not have enough movies for given genres, then we take the other movies to fulfill the number **N**.
-However, priority is given to the movies which have at least one common genre with the chosen movie.
+We get the genres of chosen movie, take the movies based on the genres, and use the same algorithm to recommend **N** movies decided by the user.
+If we do not have enough movies for given genres,then we print the other movies (second priority) based on the same algorithm  to fulfill the number **N** after printing the first priority movies.
 # Instruction for those who do not use docker
 ### Requirement
 Java 1.11 (Please set ```JAVA_HOME``` before running the code)